 [I originally wrote this in 2005 for About.com Parenting Special Needs and later posted them as graphic designs.
-Since those pages no longer exists on that site, I'm giving these a home here, and will add the graphic versions soon.]
+Since those pages no longer exists on that site, I'm giving these a home here.]

 February can be a tough month for parents of children with special needs.
 Children react to the weather or the increase in academic difficulty at school or the disruptions of snow days and winter breaks and behave miserably.
 Specialist appointments and IEP meetings roll around.
 Extended family members, freed from the holiday requirements of fellowship and good cheer, get back to telling you what they think.
 Even Valentine's Day can be hard, if you have a child who can't say "I love you" or doesn't want to hear it.
 Whether you're stuck in the winter doldrums or gearing up for a confrontation, stop by this page every day in February for some appreciation, affirmation and inspiration.
 And remember that, as hard as February can be, at least it's a short month.

 Feb.
 1 ♥ YOU ARE STRONG.
 How often has it happened -- an acquaintance hears your story or sees your child and says, "I'm not as strong as you.
 I could never deal with all the things you deal with."
 And you shake your head modestly, and brush it off, and maybe even feel a little condescended to.
 But you know what?
 They're right.
 You're strong.
 You're facing things that the average parent doesn't even want to imagine, and you're handling them.
 Whether you were strong to begin with or had strength thrust upon you by necessity, you're one strong parent, one strong person.
 Your family needs that strength, your children thrive on it.
 You may wish you never had to be so strong.
 But appreciate that strength now.
 It makes you special.
 Capable.
 A force to be reckoned with.